dataq-instruments/Matlab-Example/README.md

  Once you locate the correct COM port and modify the Matlab program accordingly, you can run the program.

+ If you wish to know more about the protocol behind the program, please visit https://www.dataq.com/resources/pdfs/misc/Dataq-Instruments-Protocol.pdf

  Below is the capture of a test run

   ![alt text](https://www.dataq.com/resources/repository/matlab_matlaboutput.png)